September 2013

 But, those who worked and knew George Herter recall a quiet, soft-spoken man who did not like interviews or photographs to be taken of him.
 Some may describe him as looking a little “nerdy” and at times seem lost in his own ideas.
 And, even though his books had “manly” topics, he often listed his wife, Berthe, as a co-author.

 Unlike the places of today, the Herter’s store was not so commercial.
 You could touch and try items and let your imagination go.
 And, that catalog…what a catalog!
 The catalog started right after World War II and was highly coveted by Sportsman and dreamers all around the world.
-So many were printed that is made Brown Printing of Waseca one of the country’s largest commercial printers.
+So many were printed that it made Brown Printing of Waseca one of the country’s largest commercial printers.
 The catalog was so popular, about 500,000 copies were printed per run in its heyday and it could contain up to 750 pages of products, gadgets, and advice.

 How about this piece of advice: “to deep fry fish, us only beef tallow.
 It will not go rancid if refrigerated after cooling down.
 Never use pork fat, because if the lard comes from a female hog during menstruation, the lard will be bitter.
 Peanut oil is used in the manufacturing of plastic products.
 It’s a pity that all peanut oil is not used for that purpose”.